peterkselly/peterkselly.github.io/_posts/2024-11-11-hand-knob-region.md

 #### Proprioception - a fun lil aside

 *Theoretically* we could also decode hand movement through proprioception, the sense we have for body position.
 If you close your eyes, you still have an innate sense of where your limbs or located and positioned even without tactile input.
 This is because of little mechanoreceptors in your muscle spindles and tendons.
-One could imagine a BCI that works off of this muscle positioning data to determine movement.
+One could imagine a BCI that works off of this muscle positioning data for body tracking or to determine movement.

 ### What this means for us